hmlongco/Resolver/README.md

 }
 ```

-So the above code shows us registering XYZViewModel, the protocols XYZFetching and XYZUpdating, the XYZService, and the XYZSessionService.
+So, the above code shows us registering XYZViewModel, the protocols XYZFetching and XYZUpdating, the XYZService, and the XYZSessionService.

-## The Resolution Cycle

-So we have all of our objects registered.
+Now we've registered all of the objects our app is going to use.
 But what starts the process?
 Who resolves first?

+## The Resolution Cycle

-Well, MyViewController is the one who wanted a XYZViewModel, so Let's rewrite it as follows...
+Well, MyViewController is the one who wanted a XYZViewModel, so let's rewrite it as follows...

 ```
 class MyViewController: UIViewController, Resolving {